bookofproofs/bookofproofs.github.io/_sources/history/19th-century.md

 : A German-born mathematician who worked in analytic number theory, mathematical genetics, the theory of functions of a real variable and quantum theory.

 <a href="https://mathshistory.st-andrews.ac.uk/Biographies/Burchnall/">Joseph Langley Burchnall</a>
+: An English mathematician who worked in the theory of differential operators.

 <a href="https://mathshistory.st-andrews.ac.uk/Biographies/Broglie/">Louis Victor Pierre Raymond duc de Broglie</a>
 : A French mathematician best known for his description of the dual particle-wave properties of the electron.